dcasadevall/rpg-server/docs/2-infrastructure.md

-# Player Infrastructure Deployment - Terraform
+# RPG Character Manager - Fortis Prompt Part 2

 This repository provisions a complete AWS environment for real-time multiplayer services.
 The terraform modules can be found in `/infra`